 Thousands of positive reviews testify that this artificial tree by National Tree Company is the ultimate holiday hero.

-Hinged branches attached to centre poles make for a super speedy set-up and the fact that it’s pre-lit also makes this tree a low-effort option.
+Hinged branches attached to center poles make for a super speedy set-up and the fact that it’s pre-lit also makes this tree a low-effort option.
 Plus, the 650 UL white lights remain lit even if one bulb burns out.

 200 cm tall (6.5 foot) and featuring 1,838 individually crafted branch tips and a 135 cm (53 inches) diameter at the base, this tree is as bushy and dense as the real thing.
 The branches are flexible but strong, able to support even the most extravagant array of baubles.